strawberry-graphql/strawberry/docs/general/subscriptions.md

 In GraphQL you can use subscriptions to stream data from a server.
 To enable this with Strawberry your server must support ASGI and websockets.

-This is how you define a subscription capable resolver:
+This is how you define a subscription-capable resolver:

 ```python
 import asyncio